SharliM/iriscodsoft/README.md

 ## Project Structure

-- `iris_classification.ipynb`: Jupyter Notebook containing the code for data loading, preprocessing, model training, evaluation, and visualization.
+- `iris.ipynb`: Jupyter Notebook containing the code for data loading, preprocessing, model training, evaluation, and visualization.
 - `README.md`: This file providing an overview of the project.
 - `requirements.txt`: Text file listing the required Python libraries and their versions for running the code.
 - `LICENSE`: License information for the project.